-Graduate course work completed at other universities may be transferred, with faculty approval, into a degree or licensure program in the IU School of Education-Indianapolis.
+Graduate students must complete over half of their course work through the IU Indianapolis School of Education.
+Graduate course work that has been completed at another institution, may be eligible to be transferred, with faculty approval.
 All course work transferred must be from an accredited college or university.
-No transfer credit will be given for a course with a grade lower than B. Courses graded P (Pass) may not ordinarily be transferred into education graduate programs.
-Courses graded S (Satisfactory) the course instructor stating that the student's performance in the course was at or above a grade of B.
+No transfer credit will be given for a course with a grade lower than a B. Courses graded P (Pass) or S (Satisfactory) are subject to additional faculty review to determine eligibility for transfer credit.

 All transferred courses must be relevant to the student's plan of study.
-An official transcript is required for course work to be transferred.
-A course description or syllabus may also be required to determine the eligibility to transfer the course.
+The official transcript is required for course work to be reviewed for credit; a course description or syllabus may also be required to determine the eligibility to transfer the course.